tenphi/numl-storybook/public/pages/storybook/colors/color-usage.md

 ## Fill element with color

-Use `"fill"` property to fill element with color.
+Use [fill](../../reference/attributes/fill.md) property to fill element with color.

 ```html
 <split/>